clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 Ingredients

-Apple fiber, bacterial cultures (Lactobacillus plantarum, Lactobacillus reuteri, Bifidobacterium adolescentis, Streptococcus thermophilus, Bifidobacterium lactis, Bifidobacterium longum, Bifidobacterium infantis), hydroxypropylmethylcellulose (capsule shell).
+Apple fiber, bacterial cultures (Lactobacillus plantarum, Lactobacillus reuteri, Bifidobacterium adolescentis, Streptococcus thermophilus, Bifidobacterium lactis, Bifidobacterium longum, Bifidobacterium infantis), hydroxypropyl methylcellulose (capsule shell).

-Quality & Safety at the Highest Standard
+Quality & safety at the highest standard

-Edubily places great importance on developing and manufacturing products based on scientific evidence.
-Their production takes place with experienced partners in Germany and Austria, who are regularly subjected to unannounced inspections and are certified according to IFS Food and HACCP standards.
-This ensures that Edubily meets strict hygiene and safety requirements.
-Additionally, all products are further tested in independent laboratories for factors such as heavy metals, nutrient content, and potential contaminants.
-Edubily aims not just to offer any dietary supplements, but safe and effective ones that contribute to health and well-being through thoughtful formulations and continuous development.This way, fitness athletes and health-conscious individuals can be assured of receiving a high-quality and responsibly designed product.
+Edubily places great importance on developing and manufacturing products on a scientifically sound basis.
+Their production is carried out by experienced partners in Germany and Austria, who are regularly inspected without notice and are certified according to IFS Food and HACCP.
+This means Edubily meets strict hygiene and safety requirements.
+In addition, all products are tested again in independent laboratories for factors such as heavy metals, nutrient levels and possible contaminants.
+Edubily's goal is not simply to offer just any dietary supplements, but safe and effective ones that support health and well-being through well-designed formulas and continuous development.
+This allows fitness athletes and health-conscious people to be confident that they are getting a high-quality, responsibly designed product.